 Having no strategy is really the equivalent of having the worst possible strategy.
 The same concept moves right up the chain from the mortgage sellers to the investment banks who were buying and selling credit default swaps that they couldn’t cover, and to investors who were buying bundled securities that turned out to be worth less because the real value was indeterminable.

 Conversely, you can find examples of businesses in the financial industry where a well-thought out strategy prevented them from being another victim of the financial crises.
 Perhaps the most visible is Bank of America.
 Executives at this institution say that they made a conscious decision about fifteen years ago not to get involved with the sub-prime loan market.
 They just didn’t see how lots of risky loans fit their long term financial strategy.
+Risky loans to people who can’t ever pay them back is indeed a recipe for disaster.
 Now, while so many other financial businesses are facing catastrophe, Bank of America is strong enough financially to grow by snapping up bargains.
 Recent acquisitions include well-known organizations like Merrill-Lynch, MBNA, and Countrywide Mortgage.

-Anyone who has ever watched It’s a Wonderful Life knows that the best time to buy is when others are panicking and selling.
+Anyone who has ever watched It’s a Wonderful Life knows that the best time to buy is when others are panicking, selling and scrambling for Installment Loans Online from Personal Money Network groups.
 But, of course, you have to be in a position to buy; and that is usually the result of a well-thought out and managed financial strategy.
 How important is a clear financial strategy?
 Apparently it can mean the difference between growing your business and going out of business.

 For strategies to be effective, however, they have to be communicated and implemented throughout the organization.
 That means operations in various departments at various levels have to create their own strategies and plans that align with, and execute, top level strategies.
 This is accomplished though training, policies, procedures, and implementing best practices – an excellent starting point for internal control.